KierDugan/PsEnv/README.rst

     Use-Tool -ToolName msvc10 -ToolSpec x86

-Could be used to make the 32 bit Microsoft VisualC++ compiler available in the current PowerShell session.
+Could be used to make the 32 bit Microsoft Visual C++ compiler available in the current PowerShell session.
 An alias allows the above to reduce to simply ``use msvc10``.
 All tools and specs are stored in a JSON file described later.